Zelong-Chen/Zelong-Chen/README.md

 [![name](/images/snapshot_kpmg.PNG)](https://github.com/Zelong-Chen/KPMG-Virtual-Internship)

-# Project 4: Disaggregation of Yelp Review Ratings
+# Project 4: Meal Planning Recommender System

 • Created a Recommender System that generates a weeklong meal plan for two individuals that adheres to both eating preferences and schedule while meeting daily nutritional requirements
 • Implementation involves web scraping recipes and user reviews off websites, constructing a Collaborative Filtering through NNM/SVD to generate predicted ratings of the users, Mixed Integer Programming that optimizes the user ratings while satisfying constraints such as schedule and daily nutritional requirements